runt18/derulo/readme.md

 ### Deleting

 `derulo -d package name` will remove the `name` property from the file `package.json`.
 If no such key exists, nothing will happen.

+### Fuzzy matching

+If you omit the extension from the filename, `.json` will be appended automatically (or `.yml` for YAML if the `-y` flag is passed).
+If this doesn't match either, a fuzzy search will be performed, finding the closest matching file.
+Therefore, `pack`, `package` and `package.json` are equivalent when running in this repository.

+### Indentation

+Derulo will attempt to auto-detect and preserve indentation on files.
+If this fails, it will fall back to 2-space indentation.

+## Planned features

+- Support for nested structures - arrays and objects.
+- Support for editing YAML too.

+## Contributing

+New features and bug reports/fixes are very welcome.
+Try and be consistent with existing style and all that.

 ## License